Key facts

 €3,750 (EU and Non-EU)

-This programme is funded through the Higher Education Authority Springboard+ Initiative, with 90 – 100% funding available to eligible applicants.
+Funded places are available through the Springboard+ Initiative with 90 – 100% funding available to eligible applicants.

 Information Events & FAQs